 How long have you been doing that for?

-Why did you decide to become a Paramedic?
+Why did you decide to become a school crossing supervisor?

 What do you enjoy about your job?

-What's your passion what do you really care about?
+What is your passion?
+What do you really care about?

-What do you do on a Saturday Morning?
+What do you do on your Saturday morning?

 Have you signed up to the Bendigo Advertiser's daily newsletter and breaking news emails?
 You can register below and make sure you are up to date with everything that's happening in central Victoria.